wunderwuzzi23/blog/content/posts/2020/machine-learning-attack-series-assume-bias-strategy.md

 Here are a few examples on AI/ML gone wrong:

 * [Amazon had an AI recruiting tool](https://www.theguardian.com/technology/2018/oct/10/amazon-hiring-ai-gender-bias-recruiting-engine) which favored men over women for technical jobs
-* [The (in)famous Microsoft chat bot named "Tay"](https://www.reuters.com/article/us-microsoft-twitter-bot-idUSKCN0WQ2LA) which turned racist and sexist rather quickly
+* [The Microsoft chat bot named "Tay"](https://www.reuters.com/article/us-microsoft-twitter-bot-idUSKCN0WQ2LA) which turned racist and sexist rather quickly
-* [A doctor at the Jupiter Hospital in Florida](https://gizmodo.com/ibm-watson-reportedly-recommended-cancer-treatments-tha-1827868882) referred to IBM's AI system for helping recommend cancer treatments as "a piece of shit"
+* [A doctor at the Jupiter Hospital in Florida](https://gizmodo.com/ibm-watson-reportedly-recommended-cancer-treatments-tha-1827868882) referred to IBM's AI system for helping recommend cancer treatments as "a piece of sh*t"
 * [Facebook's AI got someone arrested for incorrectly translating text](https://mashable.com/2017/10/24/facebook-auto-translation-palestinian-man-arrest-israel/)